Bionic-AI-Solutions/AgenticMultimodalRAG/README.md

 You may use, modify, and distribute this software for personal or commercial purposes, provided that visible credit is given to **Salil Kadam** as the original author in both the source code and any public-facing documentation, websites, or user interfaces, as required by the license.

 See the [LICENSE](../LICENSE) file for the full license text and terms.

+## Roadmap
+See [docs/ROADMAP.md](docs/ROADMAP.md) for the full feature roadmap, including planned Video RAG capabilities.